 At Saga we aim to provide comprehensive cover for all of our customers.
 If we excluded your medical condition and you became ill whilst abroad as a result of your condition, the policy would not cover any medical emergency or treatment costs or be able to assist with any repatriation requirements.
 All bills would have to be funded by you and these can become very expensive in overseas hospitals and clinics.

-The British Consulate or Foreign & Commonwealth Office is unable to help with medical costs if you are unable to pay yourself.
+The British Consulate or Foreign, Commonwealth and Development Office is unable to help with medical costs if you are unable to pay yourself.

 No, we do not ask for a certificate as long as your doctor has confirmed with you that you are fit to travel.
 We will rely on you answering the medical questions accurately.
 We will not cover claims for any existing medical conditions which you have not told us about.